Apple Varieties

 Fireside\Connell Red

 Almost identical except in size.
 They are juicy, firm, and sweet.
 Find these apples ready in early October.
-Good eating apple, very large in size making it a good pie maker.
+Good eats apples, very large making it a good pie maker.
 The milder flavor also lends itself to use in a salad.

 Keepsake